danth6961/tsp-rebalance-app/docs/project_handoff.md

 ---

-## Notes for future edits
+## Notes for Future Edits

 If you change the regime mix again:
 - update `constants.py`
 - update `engine.py`
 - update `app.py` UI labels
-- update any storage defaults
+- update `storage.py` defaults if needed
 - update regime consistency tests

 Keep all of them synchronized.

 If you change the IFT workflow:
-- ensure only one path updates count/history
+- ensure only one path updates count and history
 - recommendation should remain separate from confirmation
 - G-only safety moves should be visually obvious

 ---

-## Short summary for the next AI
+## Short Summary for the Next AI

 This is a tactical TSP engine with updated allocations, manual IFT confirmation, a pure G Fund safety move path, and a detailed decision UI.
 The main remaining risk is file mismatch between `engine.py`, `app.py`, `constants.py`, and `storage.py`.
-Keep the baseline regime allocations synchronized and preserve the manual confirmation workflow.
+Keep baseline regime allocations synchronized and preserve the manual confirmation workflow.